Our Community Approach

 A Living, Listening Approach

 Our community approach continues to evolve as we listen to those who participate.
 We learn from feedback, lived experience, and the realities people bring with them.
-This ongoing listening helps ensure that our spaces remain thoughtful, responsive, and grounded in respect.
+This ongoing listening helps ensure that our spaces remain thoughtful, responsive, and grounded.